 - 1. The timely filing of papers must conform to the Rules of Court and the Code of Civil Procedure.
 (Cal.
-Rules of Court, rules 3.1300, 5.15, 5.20, 5.21, 5.22; Code of Civ.
+Rules of Court, rules 3.1300; Code of Civ.
 Pro., §§ 1005 & 1013; Fam.
 Code, § 242).
-(Amended January 1, 2006; Amended January 1, 2007; Amended July 1, 2012) - 2.
+(Amended January 1, 2006; Amended January 1, 2007; Amended July 1, 2012; Amended July 1, 2017) - 2.
 Orders Shortening Time.
 Orders shortening time should not be requested unless there is a hardship or emergency requiring prompt action.
 All requests must be accompanied by a written declaration establishing GOOD CAUSE.
 Notice of the request must be given to opposing counsel, if any, within twenty-four (24) hours, except for good cause.
-A declaration must be submitted stating the fact of notice or good cause for its absence. - Responsive and Reply Documents.
+A declaration must be submitted stating the fact of notice or good cause for its absence. - 3.
+Responsive and Reply Documents.
 Responsive and reply documents must be filed and served as follows: - a.
-Motions and orders to show cause without temporary orders attached at least nine (9) court days prior to the hearing for responsive declarations and five (5) court days prior to the hearing for reply documents.
-(Amended January 1, 2006). - b.
-Orders to show cause with temporary orders attached five (5) court days prior to the hearing for responsive declarations and two (2) court days prior to hearing for reply declarations. - c.
+Request for Orders without temporary orders attached at least nine (9) court days prior to the hearing for responsive declarations and five (5) court days prior to the hearing for reply documents.
+(Amended January 1, 2006; Amended July 1, 2017). - b.
+Request for Orders with temporary orders attached five (5) court days prior to the hearing for responsive declarations and two (2) court days prior to hearing for reply declarations. - c.
 Orders shortening time The responsive and reply declarations must be filed and served as set forth in the order.